Zearin/textmate_wiki/Hidden-Settings.md

 Normally TextMate will setup `HOME`, `PATH`, `TMPDIR`, `LOGNAME`, and `USER`.
 If you whitelist any of these, then the variable (if set) will instead be inherited from the parent process.

-## Disabling File Browser Auto-resize

-When you show/hide the file browser, the window will adjust its width accordingly.
-This can be disabled using:

-	defaults write com.macromates.TextMate.preview disableFileBrowserWindowResize -bool YES

 # Keybindings

 Key bindings are consulted in the following order (first file with a binding wins):